grafana/mimir/docs/sources/configuration/config-file-reference.md

 tenant_federation:
   # Enable running rule groups against multiple tenants.
 The tenant IDs involved
-  # need to be in the rule group's `source_tenants` field.
+  # need to be in the rule group's 'source_tenants' field.
 If this flag is set
-  # to `false` when there are already created federated rule groups, then these
+  # to 'false' when there are already created federated rule groups, then these
   # rules groups will be skipped during evaluations.
   # CLI flag: -ruler.tenant-federation.enabled
   [enabled: <boolean> | default = false]